 - Water-based ice packs in plastic bags

-- A soft packing material that is bio-degradeable if you take it out of it's plastic bag
+- A soft packing material that is bio-degradable if you take it out of its plastic bag

 A word of warning though, dry ice is dangerous.
 Don't touch it without gloves and don't let kids or pets near it.

-- Some produce gets too cold and is more easily bruised.
 This was the case with my bananas.
-My apples also had a few bruises, but weren't as bad as the bananas.
+My apples also had a few bruises but weren't as bad as the bananas.
 I cut apples up for my kids anyway (or they'll eat the core...) so slicing off a bruise or two wasn't so bad.
-If you're using them to display then you might want to grab a bag from your grocer.
+If you're using them to display, then you might want to grab a bag from your grocer.

-- The boxes are heavy.
-For me this is no problem.
-I live on ground level and just have to drag the boxes from the porch through my front door.
+For me, this is no problem.
+I live on the ground level and just have to drag the boxes from the porch through my front door.
 It was much easier than hauling my groceries to the car, loading them into the car, and then unloading them again.
 But if you're unable to lift heavy objects this might not be a great solution, or you may just want to start unpacking the box on your porch to lighten the load.

 - You can't use coupons unless they're Jet coupons (and some of those are pretty good).